-With 2012’s Making of the Masters, in which he describes how Bobby Jones steered his dream golf club and tournament through tough economic times, and this year’s The Story of the Masters, where he details every one of the 84 contests that have taken place so far, it’s likely author David Barrett knows as much about Augusta’s April classic as anyone alive.
+With 2012’s Making of the Masters, in which he describes how Bobby Jones steered his dream golf club and tournament through tough economic times, and 2021’s The Story of the Masters, where he details the 84 contests that had taken place prior to publishing, it’s likely author David Barrett knows as much about Augusta’s April classic as anyone alive.

 A former sportswriter for the Augusta Chronicle and senior editor at Golf Magazine, Barrett reels off obscure details highlighting the event’s history, and the individuals that created it, as smoothly as you or I might read a shopping list.
 We asked him for a few more lesser-known Masters stories.